Three Weeks in Japan: A First Time Itinerary

 3 weeks in Japan itinerary - what we would do differently

 We found our time in Osaka slightly more than we needed, and in Kyoto we'd have liked a bit more.
-We would reallocate a night or 2 between them, ie more like 3 or 4 days in Osaka and 5 days in Tokyo.
+We would reallocate a night or 2 between them, ie more like 3 or 4 days in Osaka and 5 days in Kyoto.

 We opted to stay on Naoshima Island itself for our 2 night visit there.
-However, we thought that the on-site Benesse accommodation was overly expensive, and not really necessary.
+In hindsight, we thought that the on-site Benesse accommodation was overly expensive, and not really necessary.
 Naoshima is easily reachable from the mainland, and we would recommend staying somewhere convenient (and less pricey) and visiting for a day trip.

-Additional resources:
+Additional Japan resources: